kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Are all the rental flats in the building on the Carrer Furs wired up for spy-cam porn, I wonder?
 - Does Pedro know everything that's going on in Carrer Furs?
 - Is that why he was so keen to get me alone with him, and perhaps tampered with my car to make me believe there was a problem?
-- Are all foreign women traveling without men in serious jeopardy after going to bed in Dénia rental apartments with customized air-conditioning systems?
+- Are all women traveling without men in serious jeopardy after going to bed in Dénia rental apartments with customized air-conditioning systems?
 - Are their children in danger too?

 ## The water pipes